Scolt Head Island: Description

 Scolt Head Island is a roughly 6.5 km (4 mi) long shingle and sand island on the Norfolk coast opposite Burnham Norton.
 Despite its name, it is possible to walk across the mudflats and Norton Creek to the island at low tide.
 However this route is potentially dangerous due to shifting and deep mud and rapid tidal changes, and is not recommended by the landowner.
 Its main beach and ridge of sand dunes run approximately east to west, and it has a series of curved shingle "hooks" running south and east on its landward side.
-The 737 ha (1820 acres) island is composed almost entirely flint pebbles, mostly rounded by wave action, and sand; other minerals make up less than one per cent of the material.
+The 737 ha (1820 acres) island is composed almost entirely of flint pebbles, mostly rounded by wave action, and sand; other minerals make up less than one per cent of the material.
 It is gradually extending westwards due to wave action and longshore drift.
 The curved shingle ridges were formed when each in turn was formerly the western end of the island, and salt marshes have developed between each ridge.
 Some of the shorter side ridges meet the main ridge at a steep angle due to the southward movement of the latter.